modern classroom 40x layout

 • Heating, Cooling, and Ventilation: Larger spaces require more strong HVAC systems to maintain comfortable temperatures and air quality.
 Ensure the system is adequate for the square footage and consider ceiling fans to improve air circulation.
 According to ASHRAE guidelines, proper ventilation rates are crucial for learning environments.

 • Cost of Furniture and Equipment: Equipping a 1600 sq ft space can be more expensive.
-Prioritize essential flexible furniture and technology, and consider phased implementation or seeking grants.
+Prioritise essential flexible furniture and technology, and consider phased implementation or seeking grants.

 • Maintaining Focus: The sheer size can sometimes be overwhelming or distracting for younger students.
 Clear zoning, consistent routines, and engaging lesson plans are key to keeping students on task.